BestTimesToVisit.com Logo

 Hidden Waterfall Trek in Munduk

-Escape the crowds and discover the lush beauty of Bali's hidden waterfalls near Munduk.
-Hire a local guide for a personalized trek through the jungle, leading you to cascading waterfalls perfect for a refreshing swim.
+Escape the crowds and discover the serenity of a hidden waterfall in the lush Munduk region.
+Hire a local guide to navigate the less-trodden paths and uncover stunning cascades.
 Pack light, wear sturdy shoes, and bring insect repellent.

 Traditional Balinese Cooking Class

 Immerse yourself in Balinese cuisine with a hands-on cooking class.
-Learn to prepare authentic dishes using fresh, local ingredients, from flavorful curries to delectable desserts.
-Many classes are offered in beautiful, rural settings.
+Learn to prepare authentic dishes using fresh, local ingredients.
+Many classes are offered in family homes, providing a genuine cultural experience.
+Ask about seasonal specialties.

 See all 8 things to do →